Top 15 worst defenders in football history: who are they?Football

 - Kerley led an American 1-2-3 finish at the World Athletics Championships in Oregon

-Usain Bolt took to his Twitter account to remind the world that he is still the greatest sprinter the world has ever seen.
+Usain Bolt took to his Twitter account last year to remind the world that he is still the greatest sprinter the world has ever seen.

 Kerley is part of the new generation of sprinters that have taken over since Bolt left the scene.
-Kerley stormed to victory in the finals of the World Athletics Championships in Oregon with a time of 9.86 seconds.
+He stormed to victory in the finals in Oregon with a time of 9.86 seconds.

-Usain Bolt's World Record Has Just 24 Hours Left, Thanks To Fred Kerley.
+"Usain Bolt's World Record Has Just 24 Hours Left, Thanks To Fred Kerley."